gradle/gradle/design-docs/publication-model.md

 ### Integration test cases

 * A build with project-A depends on project-B.
-    1. Customise the Ivy module identifier and Maven coordinates of project-B.
+    1. Customize the Ivy module identifier and Maven coordinates of project-B.
     2. Publish both projects to an Ivy repository.
     3. Assert that another build can resolve project-A from this Ivy repository.
     4. Publish both projects to a Maven repository.